Chandra Wickramasinghe: Polonnaruwa

 On 29 December 2012 a green fireball was observed in Polonnaruwa, Sri Lanka.
 It disintegrated into fragments that fell to the Earth near the villages of Aralaganwila and Dimbulagala and in a rice field near Dalukkane.
 Rock samples were submitted to the Medical Research Institute of the Ministry of Health in Colombo.

 The rocks were sent to the University of Cardiff in Wales for analysis, where Chandra Wickramasinghe's team analyzed them and claimed that they contained extraterrestrial diatoms.
 From January to March 2013, five papers were published in the fringe Journal of Cosmology outlining various results from teams in the United Kingdom, United States and Germany.
 However, independent experts in meteoritics stated that the object analyzed by Wickramasinghe's team was of terrestrial origin, a fulgurite created by lightning strikes on Earth.
 Experts in diatoms complemented the statement, saying that the organisms found in the rock represented a wide range of extant terrestrial taxa, confirming their earthly origin.

 Wickramasinghe and collaborators responded, using X-ray diffraction, oxygen isotope analysis, and scanning electron microscope observations, in a March 2013 paper asserting that the rocks they found were indeed meteorites, instead of being created by lightning strikes on Earth as stated by scientists from the University of Peradeniya.
-However, these claims were also criticised again not providing evidence that the rocks were actually meteorites.
+However, these claims were also criticised for not providing evidence that the rocks were actually meteorites.